-What appeared to be “a really good match” between two well-established names in luxury, as Raphael Pitoun, portfolio manager at CQS New City Equity, characterized the merger in an interview with CNBC in November, would swiftly become a story of something else: one of alleged renegotiation attempts, Board-level mismanagement, COVID complications, calculated delays, “buyer’s remorse,” and ultimately, a deal-gone-wrong.
+What appeared to be “a really good match” between two well-established names in luxury, as Raphael Pitoun, portfolio manager at CQS New City Equity, characterized the merger in an interview with CNBC in November, would swiftly become a story of something else: one of alleged renegotiation attempts, Board-level mismanagement, COVID complications, calculated delays, “buyer’s remorse,” and ultimately, what appeared to be a deal-gone-wrong.

 In light of the lawsuit that Tiffany & Co. filed against LVMH in a Delaware court, accusing the French titan of reneging on their deal, and LVMH’s subsequent vow to “vigorously” defend itself against Tiffany’s “defamatory” allegations, here is a chronological look at how such a seemingly spectacular deal ended up at the center of an ugly-and-escalating legal battle …

 November 24, 2019 – The boards of both LVMH and Tiffany approved the headline-making deal by which LVMH would acquire all shares in Tiffany & Co. for a total of $16.2 billion, “subject to the receipt of regulatory approvals and satisfaction or waiver of other customary closing conditions.”